 Credit risk is the risk of financial loss to the Group if a customer or a counterparty to a financial instrument fails to meet its contractual obligations.
+In 2016 the Group restricted its policy in respect of credit risks related to customers.
+Prior to any major sales of products or services the Group seeks to either:

-The Group seeks to receive prepayments for all orders, and are in the process of negotiating contracts with major customers which also includes negotiating payment terms.
-Credit risks will arise as some of the customers demand credit.
-However, the customers are primarily large windmill manufacturers or large windmill utility providers where the risk of bankruptcy or other financial difficulties is low, hence the Group's exposure to credit risk from trade and other receivables is considered insignificant.
+- receive prepayments - obtain full credit risk insurance on the risk amount - sell the outstanding amount/invoice to external parties or a combination of the above, hence the Group's exposure to credit risk from trade and other receivables is considered insignificant.

+7. Financial instruments - Risk Management continued